Fantasy Football: One draft sleeper for every NFL team

 Las Vegas Raiders: Zamir White

-White has elite speed and is the clear backup RB in Las Vegas, especially now with Josh Jacobs expected to report back to the team.
-Jacobs is still more likely to play than sit, but he’s missing all summer work, and history has been unkind to running backs the following year after leading the league in touches.
+White has elite speed and is the clear backup RB in Las Vegas.
+Josh Jacobs is still more likely to play than sit, but he’s missing all summer work, and history has been unkind to running backs the following year after leading the league in touches.
 There are multiple paths to White seeing real touches in 2023.

 Los Angeles Chargers: Donald Parham